joamjoamjoam/Chatroom-Server-with-Custom-Python-API-SQL/README.md

 pip

  Client:
  python

-Server To-do List
-Login DONE
-Schema Diagram
-SQL Conversion
-Custom API Calls
+ Simple Web based chatroom application that uses bootstrap as a web interface.
+The backend is a custom built python server API to provide strong data protection for the SQL database.
+By using a custom API to seperate the client from directly querying the database   we can protect the database from malicious attacks.

  server IP: 107.194.132.45